 These are some of my favourite things to do on Salt Spring Island, but I’d encourage you to ask around and see what’s happening during your visit or about anything new as well!

-The Salt Spring Island Market that is held every Saturday from Easter until the end of October is the biggest in British Colombia.
+The Salt Spring Island Market, which is held every Saturday from Easter until the end of October, is the biggest in British Colombia.
 You can find produce, treats and local artwork for sale.

 You’ll find the market at Oceanside at Centennial Park in the heart of Ganges.

-There are plenty of different hikes on Salt Spring Island and it’s one of the main reasons we chose to visit.
-You’ll be able to find a walk that suits your level of fitness amongst them all!
+There are plenty of different hikes on Salt Spring Island, and it’s one of the main reasons we chose to visit.
+You’ll be able to find a walk that suits your level of fitness among them all!

 If enjoying the outdoors is your thing and you plan to explore more of Canada, then check out my post on epic outdoor adventures in British Columbia.

 If you take the ferry to Salt Spring Island, there is usually a map for the Artist Studio Tour, or you can pick one up from the Tourist Information Centre.

 It is a self-guided tour that takes you around the many artist studios on the island, from painters to ceramics and other crafts.

 It notes which studios are open when, as some only operate from May to September and others are year-round.

 If you’re not on the island for the Saturday Market, then this is a great way to see what wonderful things artists on the island have to offer!